This guide will discuss everything you need to know about Torrenting.

 Check out our guide below for more information on using a VPN when torrenting.

 What is Torrenting FAQ

 Is Torrenting Legal?

 Yes, torrenting is legal only if the files or content to be downloaded are within the public domain.
 Otherwise, if you are using it to download copyrighted or licensed content, then you are violating intellectual property law.

-Why does it take slower to download a torrent?
+Why does it take Longer to Download a Torrent?

-This can be because of your slow internet speed, or that there are only a few seeders who have a file that you want to download.
+This can be because of your slow internet speed, or because there are only a few seeders who have a file that you want to download.

 Most likely.
-These invitation-only sites maintain the quality of content, which are safe from viruses.
+These invitation-only sites maintain the quality of content, which is safe from viruses.

 If a torrent site is blocked in your location, you can use a VPN to change network servers.
 This will unblock any torrent sites.